jproads/cs-145-scripts/README.md

 - The time limit, via the `-tl` flag; the `elapsed` field in the resulting `output.json` file is consulted for keeping track of the total elapsed time.
 - The file to test, via the `-f` flag.

 If one of your tests fails, you may get an error about port unavailability for subsequent uses of `cs145lib.task5.test`.
-One possible fix for this as follows:
+One possible fix for this is as follows:

 - Find the offending process ID via `lsof -n -i | grep ":{port_number}"`.
 - Kill the process via `kill -9 {process_ID}`.